nhsconnect/FHIR-ADW-Messaging/Generation/Chapter.2.Change History/index.md

  - Made Patient.address optional across all messages and added in text to its description to outline that it should be mandatory in all Notices, but optional in all Responses.
  - Made Patient.type (NHS Number Status Indicator) optional across all messages to reflect requirements.
- - Amended the MessageHeader.receiver element in the Assessment notice minimum dataset bundle xml example to contain the Social Services' community team to reflect requirements.
+ - Amended the MessageHeader.receiver element in the Assessment Notice minimum dataset bundle xml example to contain the Social Services' community team to reflect requirements.
  - Amended the ReferralRequest.recipient element in the Discharge and Withdrawal notice minimum dataset bundle xml examples to contain the Social Services' community team rather than the Local Authority to maintain consistency across notice bundles.
  - The incorrect reference to the Local Authority Contact in ADW-Message-AssessmentNotice-1-0-Ex01 xml example has been removed.
  - Amended label for MessageHeader.responsible element across all messages to show Lead Clinician for Notices and Local Authority Organisation for all Responses.